panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 Open the [demo](https://codesandbox.io/s/controlled-component-uwf8n) and type into the input field.
 You can see that `value` state variable updates as soon as you type.

-The input field is *controlled* because React sets its value from the state.
+The input field is *controlled* because React sets its value from the state `<input value={value} ... />`.
 When the user types into the input field, the `onChange` handler updates the state with the input’s value accessed from the event object: `event.target.value`.

 The controlled components approach can help you access the value of any input field: being regular textual inputs, textareas, select fields.